schmaustech/ceph-on-hosted-cluster-blog/README.md

 We can see from the above output that all our worker nodes for the hosted cluster kni21 are in a ready state.
 I should point out here that we do not see any control plane nodes listed and this is because there are no control plane nodes only control plane service pods which reside on our hub cluster.

-Let's move onto installing and configuring our workloads.

 ## Deploying Local Storage Operator

 Now that we know our hosted cluster is ready to consume workloads lets get started by installing the Local Storage Operator.
-When we are finished we should have the results similar to what is in the following diagram in that a local storage PV will be created for every sdb block device.
+When we are finished we should have the results similar to what is in the following diagram in that a local storage PV will be created for every sdb block device on every worker node.

 <img src="hosted2.jpeg" style="width: 800px;" border=0/>

 I already know that in each of my worker nodes I have a secondary 120GB block device called sdb so I will skip using oc debug to check for the block devices.
-Next I will go ahead and label my worker nodes for storage.
+However I still need to label my worker nodes for storage with an appropriate storage label.

 ~~~bash
 $ oc label nodes asus3-vm1.kni.schmaustech.com cluster.ocs.openshift.io/openshift-storage=''